For Premier Experiences, Experience Premier

 Day 1 — Cagnes-sur-Mer, France

-Arrive Nice International Airport in the morning.
-Stop for a light lunch in Cagnes-sur-Mer, followed by private transfer to your hotel Chateau Le Cagnard, a Small Luxury Hotels of the World property.
-Check-in your hotel with free time to explore the village on your own.
-Enjoy dinner on your own this evening as you settle in to France.
+Arrive Nice International Airport in the morning, followed by private transfer to your hotel Chateau Le Cagnard, a Small Luxury Hotels of the World property (or similar).
+Check-in your hotel and enjoy a Welcome Dinner with the group.

 Day 2 — Nice